-A mini paradise/ urban farm near the Athens coast combining a permaculture based city farm, playground, Farm to Fork restaurant concept and lots of green space.
+A mini paradise/ urban farm near the Athens coast combining a permaculture-based city farm, playground, Farm to Fork restaurant concept and lots of green space.
 Not a place to pick wildflowers but to admire them and to relax all day with your family.
-Many activities are being organized here throughout the year and also in honor of May first.
+Many activities are being organized here throughout the year and also in honour of May first.

 Address: Kirineias 15, 16672 – Vari – Attiki.

 Kaisariani Forest & Monastery

 Kaisariani forest is located 5 km from the Athens city center up and around the forest of Mount Ymittos.
 The park has many footpaths, beautiful trees, many birds, old churches, ruins, and rocks.
 There is a botanical garden as well and there are large grass areas with picnic tables and benches.
 There are endless possibilities in this park, both in the sun and in the shade.
 There are bicycle paths, a playground, and a café too.
 A picnic in this park can be combined with a visit to the Kaisariani Monastery.
 This monastery was built over the ruins of ancient Greek and Roman temples and dates from the 11th century.
 It is famous for the frescoes and the magical powers of the water in its fountain.

 Address: Alimou-Karea Avenue, Kaisariani